Seby Zavala Player Props: White Sox vs. Twins

 - The pitching staff for the Twins has a collective 9.7 K/9, the first-best in the league.

-- The Twins have the third-ranked team ERA across all league pitching staffs (3.75).
+- The Twins have a 3.75 team ERA that ranks third across all league pitching staffs.

-- Twins pitchers combine to allow 104 home runs (1.1 per game), the seventh-fewest in the league.
+- Twins pitchers combine to surrender 106 home runs (1.1 per game), the 10th-fewest in the league.

-- The right-hander's last time out came on Sunday against the Oakland Athletics, when he tossed 5 1/3 innings, surrendering three earned runs while allowing five hits.
+- The right-hander's most recent time out came on Tuesday against the Seattle Mariners, when he threw 5 2/3 innings, surrendering five earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.